-- To pay for Disney vacations, including hotels and tickets.
-These include visits to: Walt Disney World, Disneyland, Aulani, Disney Cruise Line, Hilton Head, Island, Vero Beach, and Adventures by Disney
+To pay for Disney vacations, including hotels and tickets.
+These include visits to: Walt Disney World resort, Disneyland resort, Aulani, Disney Cruise Line, Hilton Head, Island, Vero Beach, and Adventures by Disney

 Are Disney Gift Cards Better or Worse Than Cash?

-There are a few methods for earning discount Disney gift cards.
-We're going to start with what we consider the best method before moving on to some other options.
+There are a few methods for earning discount Disney gift cards and finding Disney gift card deals.
+We’re going to start with what we consider the best method before moving on to some other options.

 Best Method Part 1: Rotating 5% Cash Back Categories

 Different credit cards offer different rotating categories in which they'll give you 5% cash back or points back for spending in those categories.
-Here's the current Chase Freedom Calendar:
+Here is the Chase Freedom Calendar for 2019: